Case StudyHow two Canadian firms collaborated using Embodee for simpler, faster 3D fashion design online

 - Assortment boards created directly from 3D models — by team members without 3D skills.

 The fashion industry’s adoption of leading 3D design tools is proving difficult.
 Million of employees work mainly in 2D, and training them in 3D is hard.

 With a global shortage of 3D-capable designers, progress is slow and expensive.

 Are there affordable ways to make the move to 3D and streamline product creation — with minimal training?
 How can the industry speed up progress and use existing staff skills?

 Small companies across the globe face those questions as larger companies with deeper pockets race ahead with 3D.

 Two Canadian firms, The Holt Co. and Snugabell found the answers.
 This case study examines their solution and the benefits they achieved.
 The solution?
-Orchids, a first-of-its-kind web platform from Embodee, a 3D technology innovator for the fashion industry.
-Commercially launched in March 2022, Orchids delivers simple-to-use tools, virtual collaboration, and vivid 3D renderings of apparel and other products — all online.
+A first-of-its-kind web platform from Embodee, a 3D technology innovator for the fashion industry.
+Commercially launched in March 2022, Embodee delivers simple-to-use tools, virtual collaboration, and vivid 3D renderings of apparel and other products — all online.

 Snugabell, founded in 2008, is a brand well-known for specialty garments that make it easy for women to pump breast milk hands-free.
 To honor parents committed to breastfeeding, Snugabell started the annual World Breast Pumping Day on Jan.
 27, 2017.